WhoTargetsMe/ad-transparency-standards/implement.md

 - `DEMOGRAPHICS_GENDER`: The reach of the ad, broken down by gender.
 - `DEMOGRAPHICS_AGE`: The reach of the ad, broken down by age ranges (25-34, 35-44 etc).

-## Formatting the JSON messages and metadata tag
+## Formatting the JSON

 JSON messages should be minified and escaped.
-The following example applies to AdsMetadata JSON:

 ```json
 {